VandalByte/darkmatter-grub2-theme/README.md

 Dark Matter is a dark polished GRUB theme collection for variety of Linux distributions.

+**📢 I WILL TRY TO ADD THE REST OF THE THEME STYLES AS SOON AS I GET SOME FREE TIME 😅**

 ## 📙 Table of Contents
 - [Installation](https://github.com/vandalsoul/darkmatter-grub2-theme#%EF%B8%8F-installation)
 - [Donate](https://github.com/vandalsoul/darkmatter-grub2-theme#-donate)